 Recorded 2011–2012 in Orthodox Church of the Transfiguration of Our Lord, Tallinn (#2–7), and Electronic Music Studio of the Estonian Academy of Music and Theatre (#1)

-Engineered by Margo Kõlar
+Engineered and mastered by Margo Kõlar

 Liner notes by Inna Kivi

 Paintings by Liis Koger (see below) and Eda Lõhmus

 Photo (Award of Excellent Competition, Las Vegas, 2011) by Kaupo Kikkas